Luxxdev/mvp-front-end/README.md

-# Media Archive - Front-End
+# Media Fetch - Front-End

 A responsive web application for tracking and managing your media consumption (books, movies, manga, anime, series) with progress tracking, comments functionality, and external API integration for fetching media information.